Common Career Mistakes and How to Avoid Them

 Not Establishing Goals

-Do you possess a precise idea of where you’d like to be within the next year or two?
-Failure to set goals that are achievable can hinder progress.
-Set clear, short and long-term goals, focusing on those that have the greatest impact on your career advancement.
-In order to increase job satisfaction be sure your goals match personal interests.
+Do you possess a precise view of where you’d like be in the next year, or two years?
+Failing to set achievable goals will hinder your progress.
+Set clear short and long-term goals, focusing on those that have the greatest impact on career advancement.
+To improve your job satisfaction, ensure that these goals align with your personal preferences.

-Making meaningful connections could lead to the possibility of new opportunities in your job or advancements within your current position.
-Building strong networks should not just be focused on senior employees, as well as former and current colleagues, as well as attending industry conferences and events.
+Creating meaningful relationships could result in more opportunities for advancement and new jobs in your current job.
+Building strong networks should not be limited to senior employees, but also former and present colleagues, and also attending industry conferences and events.

 How Can You Network Better?